 Hard back resource book, with the first years foundation content of 7 cultures.
 This content runs across the whole school for one academic year, giving a whole school foundation on which to build with the following five cultures.

 Memory key with over 200 beautifully designed downloads for you to use with the children.
 All downloads use the characters 'Pip' and 'Cat' from the picture books.

-Our aim is to help you, help children become relationally connected and responsible members of their communities.
+Our aim is to help you, help your children become relationally connected and responsible members of their class and school community.
 As we enable children to understand their own emotions, we help them become more self aware and able to communicate.
 The new vocabulary the children learn will also impact the way they communicate in their literacy and impacts all areas of life.
 Teaching children how to recognise and understanding their feelings - offering healthy ways to react to big emotions, is a very necessary part of education.

 These cards have been made to help children understand and communicate their inner worlds - their thoughts and emotions.

 The front of each card illustrates an emotion using the characters from the picture books, together with some associated words.
 On the back of each card, there are suggestions of how to help communicate and deal with strong emotions.

 The cards have been created to use with a number of classroom activities.